Extensions of k-regulous functions from two-dimensional varieties: Preliminaries

-\begin{defi} A function is said to be r$k$-flat if it is locally r$k$-flat at every point of $X$.
-Similarly it is said to be r$\underline{1}$-flat if it is locally r$\underline{1}$-flat at every point of $X$. \end{defi}
+\begin{defi} A rational function $f$ is said to be locally $\RR^k$-flat at $a$ (resp. locally $\Rr{1}$-flat at $a$) if it admits an $\RR^k$-flat (resp. $\Rr{1}$-flat) representation as a fraction at $a$. $f$ is said to be $\RR^k$-flat ($\Rr{1}$-flat) if it is locally $\RR^k$-flat ($\Rr{1}$-flat) at every point of $X$. \end{defi}

-\begin{defi} A function is said to be globally r$k$-flat if there exist two regular functions $q,r\in \RR(X)$ such that they are an r$k$-flat representation of $f$ at every point of $X$. \end{defi}
+\begin{defi} An $\RR^k$-flat function $f$ is said to have a global representation if there exist two regular functions $p,q\in \RR(X)$ such that $\frac{p}{q}$ is an $\RR^k$-flat representation of $f$ at every point of $X$. \end{defi} It is natural to ask if every $\RR^k$-flat function admits a global representation.
+We are unaware whether the answer to this question is affirmative although in a moment we will prove something only slightly weaker.
+Before that we need to state a lemma a proof of which will be given at the beginning of the next section: \begin{lem} Let $\frac{p}{q}$ be an $\RR^k$-flat representation on some Zariski open set $A$ on which derivation is defined.
+Then $v_{q,A}(p)>1$. \end{lem}